 This course will cover the principles of design and operation and the practices of diagnosis, inspection, service, and repair of modern automotive gasoline and diesel engines.
 This course prepares students for ASE (National Institute for Automotive Service Excellence) certification.

-Prerequisite: Any previous AUT course with a minimum grade of C Corequisite: AUT 51
+Prerequisite: Any previous AUT course with a minimum grade of C, or any current ASE certification Corequisite: AUT 51

 AUT-142 Brakes/Suspension/Alignment